wernerdaehn/CC3D-CableCam-Controller/Implementation.md

 ### The acceleration and speed limiter

 When driving an RC car, applying full thrust instantly is fun, as the wheels start spinning, dirt flying through the air.
 For the CableCam not so much.
 Here a constant acceleration is more important.
 Therefore the CableCam Controller has in ramp built in.
-As long as th user stay within the acceleration and speed limit, he has full control.
+As long as the user stays within the acceleration limit, he has full control.
 But if he exceeds the acceleration by e.g. pushing the stick forward too quickly, the stick movement is limited to the maximum allowed acceleration.
+So the acceleration limiter works by using the stick raw position, e.g. 50%, then apply the expo factor and that is the current stick input in percent.
+This value change is governed by the acceleration limiter.
+The speed limiter works on the output instead.
+If the max speed is limited to 50%, the the VESC max erpm or the servo output signal is only 50% of what it has been configured as absolute max via _$e_ or _$N_.

 ![ramp](_images/ramp.png)